denisde4ev/pp/pp.1.md

 ...
 </footer>
 ```
-running `cat template.html | INPUT_FILE=blog.md pp > blog.html` could be used to fill the template with the desired content at runtime.
+running `INPUT_FILE=blog.md pp <./template.html >./blog.html` could be used to fill the template with the desired content at runtime.

 Comments
 --------